aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/07-grafana-hpcg.md

 Final Summary::Official results execution time (sec) must be at least=1800
 ```

-Take note of `execution time (sec) is=160.038`.
+Take note of `execution time (sec) is=160.038`, that will be your baseline performance.

 ### Test with IOR

-In the previous script we installed two benchmarks, HPCG to stress the compute and network, and also IOR to stress the filesystem.
-What happens when we run them both?
+In the previous script we installed two benchmarks, HPCG to stress the memory and network, and also IOR to stress the filesystem.
+What happens when we run them both at the same time?

-To test that, first create a submit script:
+Let's create a Slurm submit script to run IOR:

 ```bash
 cd $HOME